Code of Business Conduct and Ethics

 The Company adheres to a policy of strict conformity with applicable U.S. and local antitrust and competition laws.
 These laws prohibit companies from engaging in unfair, anti-competitive practices.
 Due to the severe fines and penalties that can be imposed on the Company and its employees (including imprisonment for individuals), it is imperative that the Company avoid even the appearance of a violation of antitrust or competition laws.
 The Company must never enter any illegal formal, written agreements, or engage in acts that create informal, unwritten illegal agreements.
 Due to the complexity of the issues involved and the seriousness of the penalties for a violation by the Company and individual employees, anyone who has questions about this policy or suspects a violation of Company policy in this regard should contact the Company’s General Counsel for guidance.

 Anyone who witnesses a violation of this guideline should report the incident to the Company’s Human Resources department or the Company’s General Counsel.
-The Company will investigate all reports and take corrective action.
+The Company will investigate all reports and take corrective action as the Company deems appropriate.

 Retaliation against any individual who makes a report or participates in an investigation is prohibited.
 Any employee who feels he or she has been retaliated against for making a report or participating in an investigation should immediately notify the Company’s Human Resources department or the Company’s General Counsel.
-The Company will investigate all reports and take corrective action.
+The Company will investigate all reports and take corrective action as the Company deems appropriate.

-The Company prohibits any form of harassment or inappropriate conduct based on a protected class including, but not limited to race, color, religion, sex, national origin, age, disability, genetic information, or any applicable status protected by federal, state or local law.
+The Company prohibits any form of harassment or inappropriate conduct based on a protected class including, but not limited to race, color, religion, sex, national origin, age, disability, genetic information, sexual orientation, gender identity or any applicable status protected by federal, state or local law.

 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, when: